YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 How Does the Resource Store Work?
 =================================

-Understanding the |RS| will allow you to customize addons and debug your application.
+Understanding the |RS| will allow you to debug your application and write |RS| addons to customize how it works.

 Overview